GenTech2025/SMART-Seq2_Data_Analysis_Pipeline/README.md

 # MSc_DSB_Dissertation_2024
 This is the official repository for the dissertation.

+## Started maintaining the Git Repository (20-06-24)
+- All work prior to this was done locally
+- Most of the work involved working with the PCA plots and embedding

 ## Added preprocessing pipeline (27-06-24)
-- Tested on pilot scale on two samples
+- Tested on lab scale on two samples
-- Pipeline takes in Fastq file and outputs counts matrix
+- Pipeline takes in fastq file and outputs counts matrix

 ## Added new code for different combination of PCA plots (28-06-24)
 - In total five combination of PCA plots were added
 - From the non subsetted no features defined PCA plot the outlying cells were identified and these cells were tracked in all the other plots.

 ## Completed PCA pipeline on GSE121708 (other mouse dataset) (29-06-24)
-- Used the old established pipeline created earlier and adapted the code so that it works with this new dataset.
+- Used the old established pipeline created earlier and adapted the code so that it works with this new data set.

 ## Seperated Seurat and Bioconductor Workflow in two different rmd files and generated 10 PCA plots with different combination of parameters and normalization (01-07-24)
 - Started working on my specific part of the PCA plot, assigned by the supervisor